 Next, install the Nagios Remote Plugin Executor (NRPE).

 Add a host definition for the AEM server.
-This can be done via the Nagios XI Web Interface, by using the Configuration Manager:
+You can accomplish this task by way of the Nagios XI Web Interface, by using the Configuration Manager:

 Below is an example of a host configuration file, in case you are using Nagios Core: